This article is a supplement to the Implementation Guide and provides tips on how to make the best use of Inspera Assessment.

 For more information about demo tests, how to set them up, and the candidate experience please refer to our Help Center articles Create a demo test and Take a demo test - for candidates

-Tests with lockdown browser
+Tests with locked browser

 Some institutions find it useful to include the password in the test information when setting up the test in Deliver - this means it will be visible to the candidate before the test is activated and ensures they have everything they need to start their test.

-Invigilator: Monitoring test takers
+Invigilator: Monitoring candidates

 Create views